pytorch/pytorch.github.io/_posts/2025-04-15-how-ibm-uses-pt-terratorch.md

 ![globes](/assets/images/how-ibm-uses-pt-terratorch/fg2.png){:style="width:100%"}

-Caption: How a weather and climate foundation model created and fine-tuned on PyTorch is used for weather forecasts
+**How a weather and climate foundation model created and fine-tuned on PyTorch is used for weather forecasts**

 ## How IBM Research Used PyTorch